The Others (American TV series)

-The Others is an American television series created by John Brancato and Michael Ferris, and produced by Delusional Films, NBC Studios, and DreamWorks Television.
+The Others is an American science fiction television series created by John Brancato and Michael Ferris, and produced by Delusional Films, NBC Studios, and DreamWorks Television.
 It ran for thirteen 40-minute episodes from February 5, 2000, to June 10, 2000, airing on NBC.
 It concerned a group of people with various psychic talents as they encountered different, and often evil, paranormal forces.
 It was an ensemble series.
-It featured in the third attempt by NBC to air a Saturday night supernatural/paranormal programming block, joining The Pretender and Profiler as the Thrillogy, but all three shows were canceled by season's end.
+It was part of the third attempt by NBC to air a Saturday night thriller programming block, joining The Pretender and Profiler as the Thrillogy, but all three shows were canceled by season's end to make way for the newly formed XFL.

 Premise

 Marian Kitt, a university student, is forced to come to terms with her frequently unwanted paranormal abilities, attempting to do so by joining The Others, a group with similar talents.
 The series gradually built up an overall storyline of a strong evil power targeting the group.